 - History of depression If a new mum has a history of depression before her pregnancy then she is more prone to postnatal depression.

 What do if you think you have postnatal depression?

 If you or your husband/partner recognise symptoms suggestive of postnatal depression then contact me or your general practitioner in the first instance.

 You may also need the support of a psychologist who has a special interest in postnatal depression.
-Occasionally you may need to be admitted to a special hospital such as St John of God or other psychiatric facility.
+Occasionally you may need to be admitted to a special hospital such as St John of God or another psychiatric facility.
 The help of a good psychiatrist is important.
 The St John of God web site (https://www.beatbabyblues.com.au) has lots of helpful information as well as their location details.

 Support and patience from your husband, family and friends are amongst the most crucial factors in your recovery.
-For you to talk about you feelings, particularly with another other woman who you know well and who is emotionally mature or joining a postnatal depression support group can be helpful.
+For you to talk about your feelings, particularly with another woman who you know well and who is emotionally mature or joining a postnatal depression support group can be helpful.
 In more severe cases, antidepressants and other prescription medications might be needed.

 Impact of postnatal depression on your relationship with your husband/partner